Nomad-Media/nomad-sdk/nomad-sdk-pip/README.md

 singleton: Whether or not to only create one class instance.

 sso fields: Can be used in place of username and password.
-Provide either the provider, code, state, and session state or provide the redirect url. (beta)
+Provide either the provider, code, state, and session state or provide the redirect url.

 Place the config in a file called config.py and import it into your project.